 In primary and secondary syphilis, generally no other tests are required.
 However, in the final stage (tertiary syphilis), where there are complications affecting other parts of the body, further tests may be required.

 Other tests may include a chest X-ray or ultrasound of the heart (echocardiogram) in cardiovascular syphilitic disease.
-Brain scans (such as computed tomography (CT) or magnetic resonance imaging (MRI) may be needed if there is suspected brain (neurological) involvement.
+Brain scans (such as computerised tomography (CT) or magnetic resonance imaging (MRI) may be needed if there is suspected brain (neurological) involvement.